Snorkel Vest vs. Life Vest

 - You will be snorkeling for long periods of time and do not wish to get tired.

-Weaker swimmers, people with musculoskeletal problems, people with medical concerns that could cause them to fatigue easily, or snorkelers who want to take it easy, are all people who should use a snorkel vest.
+Weaker swimmers, people with musculoskeletal problems, people with medical concerns that could cause them to fatigue quickly, or snorkelers who want to take it easy, are all people who should use a snorkel vest.
 If you have back injuries, a snorkel vest can help protect your spine and give you a break when you need it.
-Consider your personal medical status before declining a snorkel vest, even when they are optional.
+Consider your medical status before declining a snorkel vest, even when they are optional.

 How is it different from a Life Vest?

 When you put a snorkel vest on the first thing that you will notice is that there is a bib on your chest and a loop around your neck.
 You can fill the snorkel vest with a lot of air or a little air, depending on the level of floatation assistance you need.
 Also, since it is air and not foam, the air will move around inside the snorkel vest allowing you to assume a prone position with ease.
-There is also little worry about drag because you can deflate the vest as needed.
+There is also little worry about drag because you can deflate the snorkeling jacket as needed.

 What to consider when you buy one?